isomerpages/sciencecentre-emag/_stories/Mind & Body/The Wonders of Optical Illusions.md

 there is still much to uncover about one of our key senses!
 Illusions also remind us to be empathetic, as everything we see (literally and metaphorically) is a matter of perception, and that we all look through a biased lens.</p>
-<p>And that is the beauty and fun of optical illusions!
-If you have a favourite
-optical illusion, share it with us in the comments below!</p>
 <p><em>Written by Kow Zi Shan</em>
 <br><em>Edited by Jamie Uy<br>Originally illustrated by Jia Qi</em>
 <br><em>New illustrations by Jansen Michelle</em>